 - Consider adding a handrail at locations that have less than 4 steps (such as building entrances, short stairways from offices, plant equipment platforms, etc.)

-- Taking proper precautions on stairways ensure the safety and security of workers.
-A SlipNOT® steel stair nosing can aide in preventing slip and fall accidents on stairways.
+Taking proper precautions on stairways ensure the safety and security of workers.
+A SlipNOT® non slip nosing can aide in preventing slip and fall accidents on stairways.

 Checklist is based on the booklet “Slips, Trips and Fall Prevention for Healthcare Workers” published by the Department of Health and Human Services, the Center for Disease Control, and the National Institute for Occupational Safety and Health.